Alexis-Marion/Bioluminescence-Diversification-Sharks/README.md

 `used script (corHMM_ASE_consensus.r; corHMM_ASE_replicated.r; run_corHMM.sh)`

 <p align="justify"> The first step in this section is to perform analyses of discrete trait evolution using corHMM.
-Both versions of this script (consensus vs replicated) designate the consensus tree and the posterior distribution respectively.
+Both versions of this script (consensus vs replicated) designate the consensus tree and the posterior distribution, respectively.
 Both of these scripts are managed by the "run_corHMM.sh" which essentially runs all these analyses on all trees (extant and fossil+extant) and traits (bioluminescence and habitat).  </p>

 ### 3.2 Analyses of continuous trait evolution with OUwie and phylogenetic ANOVA